xyproto/orbiton/README.md

 * `ctrl-s` - Save.
 * `ctrl-q` - Quit.
 * `ctrl-r` - Open or close a portal.
 Text can be pasted from the portal into another file with `ctrl-v`.
+             For "git interactive rebase" mode, cycle the rebase keywords.
 * `ctrl-w` - Format the current file (see the table below).
 * `ctrl-a` - Go to start of text, then start of line and then to the previous line.
 * `ctrl-e` - Go to end of line and then to the next line.